Ecosystem Dynamics Lab

 Culling of wildlife is also a common population management tool in Australia, which results in large numbers of carcasses being left in-situ to rot.

-My PhD is therefore addressing the following questions:
+My PhD is therefore addressed the following questions:

 1. Can our scavenger assemblages consume large carcass loads, and what happens when they are excluded?